-Positive Train Control (PTC) is a system of safeguards designed to prevent certain mainline (heavy rail) railroad accidents.
+Positive Train Control (PTC) is a system of safeguards designed to prevent commuter and freight accidents.
 Specifically, PTC is used to prevent train-to-train collisions, derailments due to excessive speed, accidents caused by track malfunctions and incursions into work zones.
-Federal regulations require all heavy rail freight and commuter train systems, including UTA’s FrontRunner, to fully implement all aspects of PTC by Dec.
-31, 2018.
+Federal regulations require all heavy rail, freight and commuter train systems, including UTA’s FrontRunner, to fully implement all aspects of PTC by Dec.
+31, 2020.

-UTA is set to have all required elements of PTC on its FrontRunner system and approved by Federal Railroad Administration by Dec 2018.
+UTA is set to have all required elements of PTC on its FrontRunner system and approved by the Federal Railroad Administration by Dec 2020.
 PTC is not required on the TRAX light rail system or on the S-Line streetcar.